How to Choose Language with Dragon Speech Recognition

 I’m used to seeing great levels of success with this workflow, especially considering Dragon’s 99% accuracy.
 However, on this occasion, the user found that Dragon was struggling to achieve much more than 50% accuracy.

-She had a classic BBC voice and a clear and consistent dictation style, hence why I was left scratching my head at results the technology was generating.
+She had a classic BBC voice and a clear and consistent dictation style, hence why I was left scratching my head at the results the technology was generating.

 Dragon United States English